matrix-construct/construct/doc/STYLE.md

 > requiring more pulling.
 >
 > Indeed slipping and letting go is an accident -- but the point is that *accidents
 > happen*.
-They're not always your fault, and many times are outside of your control.
+They're not always your fault, and many times are in other parts of the
-> This is a good approach for robust and durable code over long-lived large-scale
+> code which are outside of your control.
+This is a good approach for robust and
-> projects.
+> durable code over long-lived large-scale projects.
 >